 - An integratable system: Your LMS needs to talk to your other systems to sync up your messages and maintain consistency.
 Whether all your training programs, operations manuals and intranet posts are all hosted in one awesome system or you have lots of existing systems, you need an LMS that integrates well.

 - Compatible with SCORM: SCORM is the industry standard in the eLearning community.
 It governs how content and your LMS communicate with each other.
 It provides you with the most efficient online training and any LMS you choose needs to be compatible with SCORM.

 You might have a much longer list of features you want/need from an LMS, but these really do need to be at the top of your list!

 Now it’s time for the great LMS search

 You have defined your audience, explored your goals and made a list of required features, so now you’re ready to go out and search for an LMS!
-This is of course the most daunting task, as there are over 800 LMS vendors out there.
+This is of course the most daunting task, as there are thousands of LMS vendors out there.
 Here are a few tips for narrowing down your choices:

 - Ask around!
 You’re part of a huge community by being in the business world, see what other businesses you know and respect are using.
 That might be a good way to add a particular system to your shortlist (or to rule one out!)